sylakarola/s.peka.la-fork/src/pages/project/klinikker.md

 ## Web Design

 When I joined, the company had two user types: clinics and patients.
 The needs of both had to be addressed differently.
-When I was entering the project the problem I had to solve was to optimize the website for the clinics.
+When I was entering the project, the problem I had to solve was to optimize the website for the clinics.
 That part was especially important due to the fact that clinic owners were the paying users.